 The complainant submits the University’s online form for registering written complaints, appeals and requests for exception.
 The form can be found at https://oglethorpe.edu/student-complaint-process/.
 The student should select “General Academic Appeal or Waiver Request” from the drop-down box if the matter is academic in nature (having to do with a particular course, the awarding of academic credit, schedule changes, academic deadlines, etc.).
 The student should select “Non-Academic Committee for Complaints, Appeals, Variances and Waivers” if the matter is non-academic (things related to finances, financial aid, residence life, etc.).
 Complainants should add as many details as they can to the form.
 It is also possible to attach other digital documentation to the form prior to its submission.
 The submitted form will be automatically sent to the associate provost, who will forward all relevant materials to either the Academic Committee for Complaints, Appeals and Exceptions or the Non-Academic Committee for Complaints, Appeals and Exceptions, whichever is appropriate.
 The committee receiving the request for relief may interview the complainant and others and has thirty business days to render a decision, although time-sensitive matters are typically considered in a much shorter time frame.
 The committee’s decision will be conveyed in writing to the complainant and other interested parties.
 If the requested relief is granted, a written summary will be forwarded to the appropriate University official, who is subsequently responsible for ensuring implementation of the committee’s decision.
 If relief is denied or is adjudged by the complainant to be unsatisfactory in nature or scope, the complainant has five business days to initiate Step 3 of this process.

 The complainant responds in writing to the committee which rendered the decision in Step 2, asking for further relief.
-The committee employed in Step 2 will then forward all written materials to the president.
-The president may interview the complainant and others, and has thirty business days to render a decision, which will be conveyed in writing to the complainant and other interested parties.
-If the requested relief is granted, a written summary will be forwarded to the appropriate University official, who is responsible for ensuring implementation of the president’s decision.
+The committee employed in Step 2 will then forward all written materials to a designated member of the Senior Administrative Leadership team.
+The designated administrator may interview the complainant and others, and has thirty business days to render a decision, which will be conveyed in writing to the complainant and other interested parties.
+If the requested relief is granted, a written summary will be forwarded to the appropriate University official, who is responsible for ensuring implementation of the decision.
 If relief is denied, the matter is concluded.
 There is no further avenue for relief.